A System F accounting for scalars: Subject reduction

 Proving subject reduction means proving that each reduction rule preserves the type.
-The way to do this is to go in the opposite direction to the reduction rule, \emph{i.e.\ }to study the reduct so as to understand where it may come from, thereby decomposing the redex in its basic constituents.
+The way to do this is to go in the opposite direction to the reduction rule, \ie~to study the reduct so as to understand where it may come from, thereby decomposing the redex in its basic constituents.
 Generation lemmas accomplish that purpose.

-We will need four generation lemmas: the two classical ones, for applications (lemma \ref{lem:gen-app}) and for abstractions (lemma \ref{lem:gen-abs}) and three new ones for the algebraic rules, one for products by scalars different to $0$ (lemma \ref{lem:gen-scalar}) other for product by $0$ (lemma \ref{lem:gen-scalar0}) and one for sums (lemma \ref{lem:gen-sum}).
+We need five generation lemmas: the classical ones, one for applications (Lemma~\ref{lem:gen-app}) and one for abstractions (Lemma~\ref{lem:gen-abs}); and three new ones for the algebraic rules, one for products by scalars different than $0$ (Lemma~\ref{lem:gen-scalar}) other for product by $0$ (Lemma~\ref{lem:gen-scalar0}) and one for sums (Lemma~\ref{lem:gen-sum}).
+All of them follow by induction on the typing derivation.